MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Experiments

 \subsection{\textbf{Experiment Setup}}

 \textbf{Evaluation Platform}.
-As our framework is hardware-agnostic, we evaluate it on a standard platform equipped with an Intel Xeon 4410T CPU and one NVIDIA A100-PCIE-40G GPU.
+We evaluate our framework on an edge server-level platform equipped with an Intel Xeon 4410T CPU and one NVIDIA A100-PCIE-40G GPU.

 \textbf{Baselines}.
-We compare our scheduling framework against the following two baseline methods: \begin{itemize} \item \textit{Vanilla dense retrieval}: the conventional approach that encodes each query and data item as a single vector, corresponding to the ``\textit{1 Mode}'' in Eq.~\ref{equ:1}. \item \textit{POQD}~\cite{liu2025poqd}: a state-of-the-art multi-vector retrieval framework matching decomposed query with image segments, corresponding to the ``\textit{1+N Mode}'' in Eq.~\ref{equ:MVR_N}. \end{itemize} Note that the proposed techniques are designed specifically for retrieval acceleration.
-Therefore, we do not include the LLM-based query splitting process in our performance comparison.
+We compare our framework against two baselines: (1) \textit{Vanilla dense retrieval}: the conventional approach that encodes each query and data item as a single vector, corresponding to the ``\textit{1 Mode}'' in Eq.~\ref{equ:1}.
+(2) \textit{POQD}~\cite{liu2025poqd}: a state-of-the-art multi-vector retrieval framework matching decomposed query with image segments, corresponding to the ``\textit{1+N Mode}'' in Eq.~\ref{equ:MVR_N}.
+Note that the proposed techniques are designed specifically for retrieval acceleration.
+Therefore, we do not include the LLM-based query decomposing process in our performance comparison.

 \textbf{Datasets}.
-Extending the setup of \cite{liu2025poqd}, we evaluate on 4 text-image datasets: CREPE~\cite{ma2023crepe}, MsCoco~\cite{lin2014mscoco}, NoCaps~\cite{agrawal2019nocaps}, and Flickr~\cite{young2014image}, with 1K, 40K, 2K, and 2K images respectively, after data cleaning.
+Extending the setup of \cite{liu2025poqd}, we evaluate our method and baselines on 4 text-image retrieval datasets: CREPE~\cite{ma2023crepe}, MSCOCO~\cite{lin2014mscoco}, NoCaps~\cite{agrawal2019nocaps}, and Flickr~\cite{young2014image}, with 1K, 40K, 2K, and 2K images, respectively, after data cleaning.
 Considering the scale of MSCOCO, a subset is randomly sampled for experiments.
 Note that we treat each image caption as a query and consider a caption relevant only to its corresponding image, following \cite{ma2023crepe}.
+A subset of the captions is then selected as the test query set.

 \textbf{Models.} Embedding and decomposition models are critical to retrieval accuracy.
 For text-image aligned embedding, we employ CLIP~\cite{radford2021learning} to embed both queries and images.
-For query decomposition, we use Qwen3-8B~\cite{yang2025qwen3} as the default large language model, in place of the model used in \cite{liu2025poqd}, owing to its improved decomposition performance.
+For query decomposition, we use Qwen3-8B~\cite{yang2025qwen3} in place of the model used in \cite{liu2025poqd}, owing to its improved decomposition performance.

-\textbf{Metrics.} To evaluate efficiency, we measure the query throughput (queries per second, QPS) of \textbf{\textit{HiMIR}} and baselines.
-For retrieval accuracy, we report the Normalized Discounted Cumulative Gain (NDCG~\cite{wang2013ndcg}) at top-1 and top-10, denoted as NDCG@1 and NDCG@10.
+\textbf{Metrics.} To evaluate efficiency, we measure the query throughput (queries per second, QPS) of \textbf{\textit{MIRAGE}} and baselines.
+For retrieval accuracy, we report the Normalized Discounted Cumulative Gain (NDCG~\cite{wang2013ndcg}) at top-10, denoted as NDCG@10, following \cite{liu2025poqd}.